-The Dynamic Adaptive Policy Pathways (DAPP) approach aims to support the development of an adaptive plan that is able to deal with conditions of deep uncertainties.
-The approach is developed by Deltares and TU Delft and has inspired the Adaptive Delta Management concept of the Dutch Delta Programme.
+The Dynamic Adaptive Policy Pathways (DAPP) approach aims to support the development of an adaptive plan that is capable of dealing with conditions of deep uncertainty.
+The approach is developed by Deltares and TU Delft.
+It has inspired the Adaptive Delta Management concept of the Dutch Delta Programme, and is an emerging approach for adaptation decision making worldwide.

-An adaptive plan specifies actions to be taken immediately to be prepared for the near futures and actions to be taken now to keep options open to adapt if needed in the future.
+An adaptive plan specifies actions to be taken immediately to be prepared for near futures as well as actions to be taken to keep options to adapt open in more distant futures if needed.
 The exploration of adaptation pathways is one of the main ingredients of an adaptive plan.
-A monitoring system collects information to get early warning signals (triggers) for implementation of actions or for reassessment of the plan.
-This figure illustrates the DAPP approach.
+A monitoring system collects information to receive early warning signals for implementation of actions or for reassessment of the plan.
+The figure illustrates the DAPP approach.

 The dynamic adaptive policy pathways (DAPP) approach (simplified from Haasnoot et al. 2013)